Implementation of a Global Minimum Tax Rate

 Format of the Model Rules.
 There are 10 chapters in the Model Rules

-• Chapter 1 – Scope of the GloBE rules.
+Chapter 1 – Scope of the GloBE rules.
 Overview here in this article.

-• Chapters 2 – 5 – Key operative rules.
+Chapters 2 – 5 – Key operative rules.
 Overview here in this article.

-• Chapter 6 – Mergers and Acquisitions, Disposals and Joint Ventures.
+Chapter 6 – Mergers and Acquisitions, Disposals and Joint Ventures.
 Not covered in this article

-• Chapter 7 – Special rules for certain tax neutrality and existing distribution tax regimes.
+Chapter 7 – Special rules for certain tax neutrality and existing distribution tax regimes.
 Not covered in this article

-• Chapter 8 – Administration, including information filing requirements Overview here in this article.
+Chapter 8 – Administration, including information filing requirements Overview here in this article.

-• Chapter 9 – Transitional Rules Not covered in this article
+Chapter 9 – Transitional Rules Not covered in this article

-• Chapter 10 – Definitions.
+Chapter 10 – Definitions.
 Covered in situ in this article.

 The GloBE rules apply a system of top-up taxes, calculated and applied at a jurisdictional level, that brings the total amount of taxes paid on an MNE’s excess profit in a jurisdiction up to the minimum rate of 15%.
 The GloBE rules use an OECD standardized base and definition of covered taxes to identify those jurisdictions where an MNE is subject to an effective tax rate below 15%.
-They then impose a tax charge that brings the MNE’s effective tax rate on that income up to the minimum rate, with recognition of a substance-based carve out.
+They then impose a tax charge that brings the MNE’s effective tax rate on that income up to the minimum rate, after recognition of a substance-based carve out.

-The 5 key steps that an MNE might go through to determine any tax liability under the Pillar 2 Model Rules are described in the factsheets produced by the OECD and are
+The 5 key steps that an MNE might go through to determine any tax liability under the Pillar 2 Model Rules are described in factsheets produced by the OECD and are

-2. Determine Income of each Constituent Entity
+2. Determine Income of each CE

 5. Impose Top-up Tax under Income Inclusion Rule [IIR] or Undertaxed payments Rule [UTPR] in accordance with agreed rule order